carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

    which is tuned for C and C++ applications, may not be sufficient to remove all dischargeable checks from loops.

 #.
-If you language uses range checks, consider using the IRCE pass.
+If your language uses range checks, consider using the IRCE pass.
 It is not
    currently part of the standard pass order.

 #.
 A useful sanity check to run is to run your optimized IR back through the